Generic Stability and Modes of Convergence: Introduction

 (3): In this paper, when we say that $(a_i)\subset {\cal U}$ (or $(a_i)\subset {\Bbb U}$) is a sequence, we mean the usual notion in the sense of analysis.
 That is, every sequence is indexed by $\omega$.
 Similarly, we consider Morley sequences indexed by $\omega$.

 (4): In this paper, a variable $x$ is a tuple of length $n$ (for $n<\omega$).\footnote{Although all arguments are true for infinite variables, to make the proofs readable, we consider finite tuples.} Sometimes we write $\bar x$ or $x_1,\ldots,x_n$ instead of $x$.
-All types are $n$-type (for $n<\omega$) unless explicitly stated otherwise.
+All types are $n$-types (for $n<\omega$) unless explicitly stated otherwise.
 Similarly, a sequence $(a_i)\subset {\cal U}$ (or $(a_i)\subset {\Bbb U}$) is a sequence of tuples of length $n$ (for $n<\omega$). \end{Convention}

 This paper is organized as follows.
 In Section 2, we generalize/adapt some results of \cite{K-Morley} on generically stable types to continuous logic.
 We give characterizations of generic stability of continuous types in the terms of convergence of (Morley) sequences of types.
 We also show that generically stable continuous types are $fim$.
-In Section 3, we introduce the notion $R$-generic stability for measures in classical logic.
-We show that a measure (in classical logic) is $R$-generically stable if and only if there is a canonical random-type which behaves like generically stable types (in the sense of continuous logic).
-We show the equivalence of $fim$ measures and their corresponding random-types, assuming a local version of $NIP$.
-In Section~4, we refine some of the previous results and prove that a measure is $R$-generically stable iff its corresponding random-type is generically stable.
+In Section 3, we introduce the notions $R^{\text type}$-generic/$R$-generic stability for types/measures in classical logic.
+We show that a type (in classical logic) is $R^{\text type}$-generically stable if and only if it is generically stable in the usual sense.
+In measures case, we show that $R$-generic stability and $fam$ are equivalent.
+We also give some results on $fim$ and $fam$ measures and their corresponding random-types.
+In Section~4, we prove that a type is $R$-generically stable if and only if its corresponding random-type is generically stable.